roobie/hashcrypt/README.md

 Local/offline/decentralized/non-storing password manager.

-Easily manage passwords for sites by having one (or more) master passwords, that combined with the site you're on, results in a random password.
+Easily manage passwords for sites by having one (or more) master passwords, that combined with the site you're on, results in a deterministically random password.

 Hashcrypt uses the hash algorithm known as SHA-512 with your master password and the site's ID (FQDN/domain) as parameters to compute the the password for a site